agonyantibodies/agonyantibodies.github.io/_posts/2016-04-22-Whos-On-Your-Team.md

 <u>Major Histocompatibility Complex (MHC):</u> Takes small protein fragments from pathogens and pushes them to the cell surface to be
 presented to other immune cells.

-<u>Interferons:</u> The proteins are incredibly important to your innate immune system and act to prevent the replication of viruses
+<u>Interferons:</u> These proteins are incredibly important to your innate immune system and act to prevent the replication of viruses
 and to increase the activity of MHC molecules.

 <u>Complement Proteins:</u> Act to break down the cell walls of bacteria which causes them to become porous; the influx or outflux of